MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-KT-Module3.md

 * **Bootstrapping**: creating a simulated sample of the same size as the original sample by sampling with replacement from the original sample

-* **Simulation methods to create the bootstrap distribution**: a process of using a computer program (e.g., R) to simulate many bootstrapped samples.
+* **Simulation methods to create the bootstrap distribution**: a process of using a computer program to simulate many bootstrapped samples.

     R code to use simulation methods for one categorical variable to find a confidence interval, `one_proportion_bootstrap_CI`, is shown below.